 As we learn how to teach and help young people in the Church, it’s important to know who they are, what’s important to them, and how they best learn and communicate.
 Here are a few things to know about Generation Z and how to help them succeed in the Church.

 1. They learn differently.

 Generation Z has a different learning style than any generation before.
 They rely heavily on technology, but besides that, they prefer social learning environments with access to a lot of information.
-They also love hands-on learning, and in a study mentioned by Forbes, it said 51 percent of surveyed students prefer learning by doing and only 12 percent reported learning best by listening.
+They also love hands-on learning.
+A study mentioned by Forbes said that 51 percent of surveyed students prefer learning by doing; only 12 percent reported learning best by listening.

 This is important to note when you’re called to teach teenagers or young adult classes.
 The Church has already embraced the importance of group discussion and hands-on learning in their lesson manuals and Come Follow Me curriculum, so follow the Spirit and trust that your classes will learn from each other through these tools.
 It’s also worth noting that Generation Z learns very well from visuals, such as short videos and infographics.
 Incorporating these into your lessons can leave a lasting impact on your classes and help them better learn the gospel.